Very Special Garden Tended by Very Special Gardeners

-I intentionally saved these three pictures to complete my post with.
+I intentionally saved these three pictures to complete my post.

 The date on the stone wall signifies the beginning of their garden project.

-The hanging hats are a symbol of completion of their task.
+The hanging hats are a symbol of the completion of their task.

 The empty bench they left behind for others to occupy, appreciate, and enjoy their accomplishments.